rurutan0755-svg/AutoHeliCall.cs/README.md

 ### Chat Commands
 - `/time` : Check how many minutes are left until the next helicopter spawn.
-- `/helicall` : (Admin/Permission required logic not currently enforced, accessible to all in this version) Instantly spawns the helicopter and resets the timer.

 ### Configuration
 Currently, settings are hardcoded in the script.
 You can edit the following variables in the `.cs` file directly if needed: